Best Nursing Schools in New Mexico

 Once you decide on getting your ADN, you'll need to start researching schools and programs.
 While there are many factors to choosing the right school for your particular situation, a few of the main things to look for include:

 Choosing a school with proper accreditation is huge.
 This is an easy way to ensure that you will receive a quality nursing education.
-National organizations like the Commission for Education in Nursing (ACEN) and/or the American Association of Colleges of Nursing's Commission on Collegiate Nursing Education (CCNE) are two big ones to look for, but there are others out there as well.
+National organizations like the Commission for Education in Nursing (ACEN) and/or the Commission on Collegiate Nursing Education (CCNE) are two big ones to look for, but there are others out there as well.
 You'll also want to check with the New Mexico State Board of Nursing to be sure that your desired program is approved locally by them.

 Most schools provide statistics on how recent graduates of their program have fared.
 This is a great way to see how successful a prospective school's program is.
 Be sure to look for outcomes on things like: